Recovering the memory of the ancestral wine

-The amphora vinification of Nebbiolo obtained from the prestigious Valmaggiore cru, at Vezza d’Alba, represents an emotional achievement for Sergio Marchisio.
-It is one of his own personal studies; the very delicate alchemy, thanks to which the ceramic transforms the must into wine, allowing a well-controlled transpiration and keeping the precious liquid sheltered from thermic shock.
-The use of amphorae, originally from the Caucasus, recalls the memory of a subdued and natural vinification, stress free and capable of giving the wine a capacity of expression superior to that obtained with steel, cement or wood.
-It is a new frontier – actually very ancient – that Sergio Marchisio is rediscovering as a pioneer.
+The vinification in amphora of Nebbiolo obtained from the prestigious cru of Valmaggiore, in Vezza d’Alba, represents an exciting goal for Sergio Marchisio.
+It is a personal research of him: the very delicate alchemy thanks to which the ceramic transforms the must into wine, allowing a well-controlled transpiration and keeping the precious liquid protected from thermal changes.
+The use of amphorae, originally from the Caucasus, recovers the memory of a soft and natural vinification, without stress, capable of giving the wine a capacity of expression superior to that obtained with steel, concrete and wood.
+It is a new frontier, actually very ancient, which Sergio Marchisio is rediscovering in a pioneering way.

-It exists, but you can’t see it; it is hidden in the ground, dug into the side of the hill, to keep the wines sheltered from thermal shock.
-The cellar is a zero impact welcoming grotto, completely underground and naturally insulated, fed by photovoltaic energy.
+It is there, but it cannot be seen: it is in the earth, dug into the side of the hill, to keep the wines sheltered from temperature changes.
+The cellar is a welcoming cave, with zero impact, completely underground and insulated in a natural way, powered by photovoltaic energy.
 It protects the wines’ apparent sleep, their silent journey.
-Whites and reds take on a sweet, progressive evolution, thanks to casks and the ceramic of special amphorae.
-Round bottomed like an egg, they are the fruit of an ancient science; perfect for keeping the temperature constant, sweetly allowing the wines to breath and giving them the oxygen they need.
+Whites and reds face a sweet, progressive evolution, thanks to the barrels and the ceramic of special amphorae.
+Pot-bellied like eggs, they are the result of an ancient science: perfect for keeping the temperature constant, they let the wines breathe gently, giving them all the oxygen they need.